The Garden Grazer

 • Dice onion and carrot.

-• In a stockpot over medium-high heat, sauté onion and carrot for about 7 minutes.
-(I use 3 Tbsp. water/broth for oil-free sauté method.)
+• In a stockpot over medium-high heat, sauté onion and carrot for about 7-8 minutes.
+(I use 3 Tbsp. water/broth for oil-free sauté method, adding more as needed.)

 • Meanwhile, mince garlic.

-• When onion is softened, add garlic, cumin, and smoked paprika to stockpot.
+• When onion is softened, add garlic, cumin, and smoked paprika to pot.
 Stir and sauté 1 minute.

 • Meanwhile, roughly chop spinach.
-Add spinach during last couple minutes of cooking.
+Stir in spinach and apple cider vinegar (optional) during the last couple minutes of cook time.
+Salt to taste if desired.

 Nutrition Per Serving (Estimate)